 Most, if not all, large galaxies contain a supermassive black hole at their centers.
 Many of these black holes are relatively quiet and inactive, like the one at the center of our Milky Way galaxy.
 However, some supermassive black holes are currently consuming significant amounts of material that are being drawn into them, resulting in the emission of huge amounts of energy.
 These active black holes are called active galactic nuclei.

 Previous studies have suggested that all active galactic nuclei have essentially the same structure.
 Models indicate that active galactic nuclei have a donut-shaped dust structure, known as a torus, surrounding the supermassive black hole.
-Using the instrument called the Faint Object infraRed CAmera for the SOFIA Telescope, FORCAST, the team observed the infrared emissions around 11 supermassive black holes in active galactic nuclei located at distances of 100 million light years and more, and determined the size, opacity, and distribution of dust in each torus.
+Using the instrument called the Faint Object infraRed CAmera for the SOFIA Telescope, FORCAST, the team observed the infrared emissions around 11 supermassive black holes in active galactic nuclei located at distances of 100 million light-years and more, and determined the size, opacity, and distribution of dust in each torus.

 In a paper published in the Monthly Notices of the Royal Astronomical Society, the team reports that the tori are 30 percent smaller than predicted and that the peak infrared emission is at even longer infrared wavelengths than previously estimated.
-The implication is that the dust obscuring the central black hole is more compact that previously thought.
+The implication is that the dust obscuring the central black hole is more compact than previously thought.

 They also indicate that active galactic nuclei radiate most of their energy at wavelengths that are not observable from the ground because the energy is absorbed by water vapor in Earth’s atmosphere.
 SOFIA flies above 99 percent of the Earth’s water vapor, enabling the research group to characterize the properties of the torus-shaped dust structures at far-infrared wavelengths.